marvindanig/open-source-covid-resources/README.markdown

+# Open Source Covid Response Resources

-# FOSS projects to fight the Covid-19 pandemic with.
+## FOSS projects to fight the Covid-19 pandemic with.

 Submit PR to add more projects to the list.